 11.5 We also use ‘persistent’ cookies which remain in the cookies file of your browser for longer and help us to recognise you as a unique visitor to the Website, tailoring the content of certain areas of the Website to offer you content that match your preferred interests.

 12. Accessibility of Online Systems

-12.1 ICE and Simplify recognise the importance of providing online systems that are accessible to everyone and are easy to use.
+12.1 ICE recognise the importance of providing online systems that are accessible to everyone and are easy to use.
 This section outlines our ongoing commitment to making our online systems accessible and explains some of the accessibility features of these systems.